navikt/vdl-macros/docs/macro_reference.md

 ## create_alert

 A 'run-operation' macro that creates an alert that sends a notification to slack when the given query is true.
-Alerts needs to be created using a dbt-profile with role set to 'accountadmin'.
-See snowflake documentation for more info. ref: https://docs.snowflake.com/en/user-guide/alerts https://docs.getdbt.com/reference/commands/run-operation
+Alerts are executed using the privileges of the alert owner. ref: https://docs.snowflake.com/en/sql-reference/sql/create-alert#usage-notes

 ### Usage